 If you do not have an account, any bank or building society will be able to advise you about the most appropriate type of account for you.
-Alternatively, you may open a Post Office Card Account to receive your tax credit payments.
+Alternatively, you may open a Post Office® card account to receive your tax credit payments.

-In exceptional circumstances, perhaps because you have no fixed address, if you are unable to open an account but are still entitled to tax credits because you work or have children, we may pay you by giro.
+In exceptional circumstances, perhaps because you are unable to open an account but are still entitled to tax credits because you work or have children, we may pay you by cheque.